pulibrary/figgy/architecture-decisions/0013-captions-attach.md

 ## Consequences

 1. We have to develop functionality to upload and delete user-defined FileMetadata.
-1. Users will have to upload two files (the original file and the caption) if they delete a FileSet to re-upload it.
+1. If a user deletes a FileSet they will have to upload two files (the original file and the caption) to re-create it.